 Emily Parker Myers

-Emily Parker Myers currently serves as Chef Executive Officer - Higher Education, leading the firm's higher education executive searches.
+Emily Parker Myers currently serves as an advisor - Higher Education, leading the firm's higher education executive searches.
 She has served as Chief Executive Officer of Myers McRae from July 2008 until January 2023.
 While CEO, Ms. Myers broadened the firm’s scope and modernized processes, emphasizing responsiveness, timeliness, effectiveness, and affordability.
 While utilizing new technology in the executive search process, Ms. Myers is committed to the firm having person-to-person connections with candidates and clients remain at the center of every search.

 Under Ms. Myers's accomplished leadership, Myers McRae has received national recognition.
 The editors and analysts at Hunt Scanlon Media recently named Myers McRae as one of the "Top 50 Education / Non-Profit Search Firms" in its Executive Search Review.
 The company stated the selected firms are considered the most prominent trailblazers in education and non-profit searches.